NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgPlasma.rst

 |pluginIcon|

-*This documentation is for version 2.0 of Plasma.*
+*This documentation is for version 2.0 of Plasma (net.sf.cimg.CImgPlasma).*

 Description
 -----------